lordcodes/sharedhooks-swift/CONTRIBUTING.md

 ## Reporting a bug

-* Compare the version you have installed with `tuist hooks version` and check it against [the latest version](https://github.com/lordcodes/swifthooks/releases).
+* Compare the version you have installed with `swifthooks version` and check it against [the latest version](https://github.com/lordcodes/swifthooks/releases).
 * Check the issue hasn't [already been reported](https://github.com/lordcodes/swifthooks/issues).
 * Check there isn't already an [open pull request](https://github.com/lordcodes/swifthooks/pulls) to fix the issue.
 * [Open an issue](https://github.com/lordcodes/swifthooks/issues/new/choose) providing as much information as possible.